RosterElf Logo

 General information only – not legal advice

 This guide provides general information about managing employee probation periods in Australia.
+It should not replace professional legal or HR advice specific to your situation.
 It does not constitute legal, HR, or professional advice and should not be relied on as a substitute for advice specific to your business, workforce, or circumstances.

 What is a probation period?

 A probation period is a trial period at the start of employment during which both the employer and employee assess whether the role is a good fit.
-It gives the employer time to evaluate the employee's suitability and the employee time to decide if the role meets their expectations.
+It gives the employer time to evaluate the employee's suitability for the role and the employee time to decide if the position meets their expectations.

 STEP-BY-STEP

-Follow this process for effective, fair probation management.
+Follow this process for effective, fair probation management that protects both employer and employee.

 1